-- 5.1 The key assumptions which underpin the MTFS have been updated but there remains much uncertainty around public sector finance beyond 2020/21. - 5.2 There remains risk within the Local Government funding system and at this stage a cautious stance has been taken regarding the fair funding review and business rates 'reset' now expected after 2020/21. - 5.3 The mid-case assumes a £5 (2.8%) increase in Council Tax and the worst case 1.99% in line with the referendum principles announced in the Spending Review.
-For the HRA the MTFS models an CPI+1% increase in housing rents. - There is also uncertainty over New Homes Bonus, the economic situation as a result of a no-deal Brexit, income generation and delivery of savings.
+- 5.1 The key assumptions which underpin the MTFS have been updated based on the latest intelligence available however there remains much uncertainty around public sector finance. - 5.2 There remains risk within the Local Government funding system and at this stage a cautious stance has been taken regarding the fair funding review and business rates 'reset' now expected after 2020/21.

+- 5.3 The mid-case assumes a £5 (2.8%) increase in Council Tax and for the HRA the MTFS models an CPI+1% increase in housing rents. - 5.4 There is also uncertainty over New Homes Bonus, the economic situation as a result of a no-deal Brexit, income generation and delivery of savings.
 The Council's longer term financial position is heavily reliant upon resources keeping pace with inflation and costs being contained within base budget. - 5.6 Over the next 3 years the savings requirement is expected to rise to £2.4m p.a.
 Given the size of the deficit and delays to the savings programme it is likely that additional reserves will be needed, although this is not a sustainable solution. - 5.7 Additional income from Council Tax and Business Rates as a result of our investment in economic growth will help to bridge the funding gap in the long term but in the meantime we must strive to be as efficient as possible and additional savings targets are proposed.
 We will need to keep this under review as the future for Local Government funding becomes clearer. - 5.8 The on-going risk to the Council's General Fund and HRA funding means that a careful balance between savings and investment will need to be struck.